Dailami Attoumani

-Dailami Attoumani (born 1999) is a French serial killer and criminal.
+Dailami Attoumani (born 3 August 1999) is a French serial killer and criminal.

 In March 2017, at the age of 17, he murdered a retired couple, killed a third retired woman, then kidnapped a couple and raped the young woman, with the help of an accomplice, in the town of Montluçon.
 This case earned them the nickname ‘Barbarians of Montluçon’.
 Attoumani is also responsible for a violent assault committed in Clermont-Ferrand in October 2016.

 Biography

 Youth

-Dailami Attoumani was born in Mayotte in 1999.
+Dailami Attoumani was born on 3 August 1999 in Mamoudzou (Mayotte).
 His father is Comorian, while his mother is from Mayotte.
 Attoumani grew up in a violent environment, where his father regularly beat him.
 At school, he and his classmates were often locked in cupboards, chained to their desks and beaten with rulers.
 As he grew up, Attoumani dropped out of school and ended up on the streets, where he fell in with a bad crowd.
 He took part in fights between neighbourhoods, which involved iron bars and machetes.
 Attoumani later confided that a rival gang could appear out of nowhere at any moment.
 Concerned about his violent associations, Attoumani's parents sent him to the Comoros several times, but the teenager continued to hang out with the wrong crowd.

-In 2013, at the age of 14, Attoumani was sent to Dijon (France) by his parents, who led him to believe that he was going to spend the holidays with his uncle.
+In 2014, at the age of 14, Attoumani was sent to Dijon (France) by his parents, who led him to believe that he was going to spend the holidays with his uncle.
 Upon his arrival, they told him that he was coming to France permanently.
 Attoumani found it very difficult to cope with his parents' abandonment, which he saw as a betrayal.
 He began to sink into alcoholism and started using drugs.

 At the end of 2015, Attoumani and his uncle moved to Montluçon.
 As his uncle began to neglect him, Attoumani quickly found himself left to his own devices and sank into marginality.
 Unable to find work, he ended up selling cannabis to feed himself.
 To escape his boredom, Attoumani regularly travelled to Clermont-Ferrand to stay with one of his cousins for several days at a time.

 In 2016, he met Zaki Ali Toumbou, another Mayotte native born in 1998, with whom he became friends.
 Attoumani emerged as the leader of the group.
 He had authority over his friends and was able to influence other young people to join him in his misdeeds.